What is a Tummy Tuck (Abdominoplasty)?

 The changes made by Dr. Weiner are permanent.
 The sagging skin he has removed is gone for good.
 If he has brought separated muscles back to the center that will permanently slim your contour and waist.
 Pockets of fat he’s removed with liposuction are gone.
 As long as you maintain a healthy weight and incorporate exercise into your life you’ll be thrilled with the results of your abdominoplasty for the rest of your life

-What will my scarring be like after a tummy tuck?
+Will I have scarring after a tummy tuck?

 A tummy tuck creates a long lower scar, but Dr. Weiner places it just above the pubic area and it can be hidden under a bathing suit bottom or underwear.
 He also uses medical adhesive where possible for surface incisions to minimize scarring.
 The upper incision can often be made through the belly button, so it is effectively hidden.